My work is reproduced

 Search notice

-Has ADAGP received any copyright fees on your behalf?
+Has ADAGP received any royalties on your behalf?
 Check to see if any fees have been collected or could be collected for you.

-You have found unlicensed reproductions of your works?
-ADAGP can step in and regularize any uses subsequent to your joining.
+You have found unlicenced reproductions of your works?
+ADAGP can step in and regularise any uses subsequent to your joining.

 Email us at Publishing (France) or Reproduction Rights (RoW) with as much information as possible: